teaminkling/base/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug Report
 about: Report an existing bug.
-title: ""
+title: ''
 labels: bug
-assignees: ""
+assignees: ''

 ---

 ## The Problem